cre8tive-studio/leonardorick/README.md

 Make sure to check .env.example to check the necessary variables needed to run the probject.

+To run with mocked data make sure to the the .env variable `USE_MOCKS=true`.

+Keep in mind that this will make `PAYLOAD_GRAPHQL_URL` be ignored and some other endpoints are fake.

+To setup more fake responses

 ### Note

 This project is my experimental playground where I try out different things, so the structure and coding may not be as organized as you would expect in a real project.